 Manage Tag-Based Scans

-You can configure scans to target assets based on tags you have assigned to the assets.
 For example, you might want to run more frequent scans of assets running a Windows operating system.
-Rather than manually configuring a scan to target a static group of Windows assets, you can configure Vulnerability Management to automatically apply a tag to any asset that a scan identifies as running Windows.
-Then, you can configure a scan to evaluate any asset with that tag on an appropriate frequency.
+Instead of manually configuring a scan to target a static group of Windows assets, you can configure Vulnerability Management to automatically apply a tag to any asset that a scan identifies as running Windows.
+You can then configure a scan to evaluate all assets with that tag on an appropriate schedule.

-Depending on scan findings, an asset record can contain multiple identifiers—that is, multiple IPv4 addresses, IPv6 addresses, and full-qualified domain names (FQDNs).
-When you configure a scan to target assets based on tags, Vulnerability Management examines the identifiers associated with the asset in order to resolve multiple possible identifiers to a single target.
-For more information, see How Vulnerability Management Resolves Asset Tags to Targets for Scanning.
+Depending on scan findings, an asset record can contain multiple identifiers, including fully-qualified domain names (FQDNs), IPv4 addresses, and IPv6 addresses.
+When you configure a scan to target assets based on tags, Vulnerability Management evaluates the identifiers associated with each asset to resolve them to a single scan target.

 To scan assets based on tags: